 However, if you’re buying a proper bicycle headlight, it’s a good idea to hunt for a set that includes a rear light as well, because you’ll pay less compared to buying both lights separately.

 Bicycle lights are usually measured in lumens, which is a unit that represents the light output of the setup.
 The more lumens your lights have, the brighter they will be.

 This question is not simple to answer.
 It depends on where and how you ride.
-As a rule of thumb, if you ride in the city, on well-lit streets, a 400-500-lumen front and a 50-lumen rear light will get the job done.
+As a rule of thumb, if you ride in the city, on well-lit streets, a 400-500-lumen front and a 50-lumen bicycle tail light will get the job done.